SixArm/mast-cell-help/topics/histamine-testing/index.md

 **Common methods:**

-* **Blood Plasma Histamine Test:** Blood is drawn, and the sample is analyzed to determine if histamine levels are within the normal range.
+* **Blood Plasma Histamine Test**: Blood is drawn, and the sample is analyzed to determine if histamine levels are within the normal range.

-* **Blood Diamine Oxidase (DAO) Activity Test:** DAO is an enzyme that breaks down histamine in the body.
+* **Blood Diamine Oxidase (DAO) Activity Test**: DAO is an enzyme that breaks down histamine in the body.
 A blood test can measure the activity of DAO, and low DAO activity may suggest an inability to effectively break down histamine, potentially contributing to histamine intolerance.

-* **Urine Test:** Some tests measure histamine and its metabolites in urine.
+* **Urine Test**: Some tests measure histamine and its metabolites in urine.
 Elevated levels in urine may suggest an excess of histamine in the body.

-* **Provocation Test:** A patient is given a controlled dose of histamine, usually through injection or ingestion, and their response is observed.
+* **Provocation Test**: A patient is given a controlled dose of histamine, usually through injection or ingestion, and their response is observed.